 Please note you must submit either a GMAT or GRE score result with your application, regardless of your previous work experience, studies, or qualifications.

-As part of your application, you will need to submit two mandatory essays:
+As part of your application, you will need to submit a supporting statement

-- Is there anything not covered in the application form which you would like the Admissions Committee to know about you?
+- Tell us something that is not covered in your application which you would like the Admissions Committee to know about you.
 (Maximum 250 words)

-If you are applying under the 1+1 scheme you also need to submit the following essay:
+If you are applying under the Oxford 1+1 MBA scheme you also need to submit the following essay: